jiaweilong66/mycobot_320m5_gazebo/README.md

 roscore
 ```

-After confirming the port, open a terminal and enter the following command.
+After confirming the port, open a terminal in workspace and enter the following command.
 Note that you should replace "port" with the value you found in the previous step.

 ```bash
 source devel/setup.bash